gustavoacostam/gustavoacostam.github.io/_pages/about.md

 ## About me

-I am a Pre-Doctoral Research Fellow in Economics at Duke University, where I work with professors Erica Field and Robert Garlick working on projects focusing on Labor and Health Economics in Pakistan and Peru.
-Previously, I was a Research Associate at IPA in Paraguay and Peru.My major research interests hover around Development, Labor, Health, Behavioral, Applied Microeconomics, and Gender.
+I am a Pre-Doctoral Research Fellow in Economics at Duke University, where I work with professors Erica Field and Robert Garlick on labor and health projects in Pakistan and Peru.
+Previously, I was a Research Associate at Innovations for Poverty Action in Paraguay and Peru working on research projects related to gender-based violence, financial inclusion, and machine learning.
+My major research interests hover around applied microeconomics, development, labor, health, behavioral, and gender.

 ### Contact